Kiesza: 2017: Dearly Beloved, Malinkiesza, Phantom of the Dancefloor, and second album

 Kiesza released the single "Dearly Beloved" on January 6, 2017.
 An accompanying music video, which showcases her with a white guitar, was posted on YouTube the same day through the KieszaVevo channel.
 According to the artist, the song and her future material were inspired by her "best friend Alice [who] passed away nearly a year and a half ago [as of 1/6/17]".
 The friend in question was Alicia Lemke, who had died in November 2015 from leukemia.
 On March 17, 2017, Pitbull released Climate Change, featuring a collaboration with Kiesza titled "We Are Strong".
 At the same time, Cerrone released the album RedLips, featuring a collaboration with Kiesza titled "Ain't No Party".

 2017–present: Hiatus and return to performing in 2019

 Nick Krewen, writing in the Toronto Star, reported that Kiesza was involved in a car accident in 2017 in Toronto, when an Uber vehicle she was in was struck by a taxi in a side collision.
 He reported that part of her recovery, from what she described as a traumatic brain injury, required her staying in a darkened room for six months.

-After a two-year hiatus following the car crash, Kiesza released a new single, "Sweet Love," and returned to touring in June 2019.
+After a two-year hiatus following the car crash, Kiesza released a new single, "Sweet Love", and returned to touring in June 2019.
 Paper magazine referred to the new song as being a "blend of genres".

 In 2020, she released her second studio album, Crave.
+In 2022, she was featured in the song "Money in the Bag", from the Lights album Pep.

 According to Paper magazine, Kiesza is working on a musical.

+In May 2024, Kiesza released a new EP, titled Dancing and Crying: Vol. 1, which received praise from critics.